e-Spirit/javascript-content-api-library/README.md

 ### Helpers

-There are also some additional helper methods which can be used for different purpose.
+There are also some additional helper methods which can be used for different purposes.

 ```typescript
 type AvailableLocaleParams = {